newrelic/release-toolkit/generate-yaml/README.md

 dependencies: []
 ```

+### Held releases

+Maintainers can include an L2 `## Held` header in the `CHANGELOG.md` file.
+This header must contain a paragraph below it indicating the reason why automated releases are being held.

+`generate-changelog` will set the boolean `held` property to `true` in `changelog.yaml` if it founds such a header.
+This flag can be consumed later in the pipeline to check if an automated workflow should continue releasing.

 ## Bot sources
 Dependabot and renovate changelog entries will be gathered (unless deactivated) from dependabot/renovate commits since last tag.
 The release toolkit `generate-yaml` command will detect a renovate/dependabot commit based on the author and message of the commit.